-Big Planet Adventures is proud to have been short listed for the Responsible Tourism Awards in 2009, and to be included in the official supported for WTM World Responsible Tourism Day 2014.
+Big Planet Adventures is proud to have been short listed for the Responsible Tourism Awards in 2009, and to actively support the WTM World Responsible Tourism Day 2014.

 Our tourism aims include:

-- Use locally owned infrastructure for accommodation and transport where possible.
+- Use locally owned services providers where possible.

-- We will create partnerships with smaller local companies where possible, rather than larger international ones.
+- Create partnerships with small locally owned companies, rather than larger international or foreign owned ones.

 - Provide employment and leadership opportunities for local people.

-- Provide safe trips for our staff and travellers.
+- Provide a safe and healthy working environment for our staff.

-- Provide fun enjoyable trips to our travellers.
+- Provide safe, fun, and enjoyable tours for our travellers.

 - Provide opportunities for travellers to interact with local people.

-- Limit the negative impacts to daily lifestyles of local people not involved with our groups.
+- Limit the negative impacts to daily lifestyles of local people.

-- Limit the physical impact of trips in all destination communities - particularly sensitive natural and cultural environments.
+- Limit the environmental and social impact of our tours in all destination communities.

-- Actively ban leader and passenger participation in or endorsement of commercial sexual activities or illegal drug use on our trips.
+- Actively ban tour guide and passenger participation in commercial sexual activities and illegal drug use on our tours.